 Contact me with any questions or comments.
 Please note I am unable to accept any new editing clients, due to existing projects.

 - Editing a non-fiction book for Global Child.

 - Created a web site for Somewhat Grumpy Press.

 - Preparing for the publication of my romance novel, Ocean’s Lure.

 - Edited A Journey In and Out of the Saddle, a non-fiction account of a cycling adventure, by Cavanaugh and Levesque.

 - Upgraded the web site for Romance Writers of Atlantic Canada.

 - Published Government versus Industry Self-Regulation: Film Classification in Canada and the United States (journal article), and a related guest blog, Film Ratings Still Matter.

 - Updated the website for Ottawa editor and writer Jon Peirce.

-- Gave presentations and workshops about websites to WordPress Meetup Halifax, to Romance Writers of Atlantic Canada, and at Halifax Public Library.
+- Gave presentations and workshops about websites at WordPress Meetup Halifax, Romance Writers of Atlantic Canada, Writer’s Federation of Nova Scotia, and Halifax Public Library.